jeremywhui/OpenSSD-Rowhammer-Data/README.md

 Iterates through each page and hammers, counts number of errors in each page and reports total number of pages with errors.
 Does not increment block.

 ### PLAY_FIND_MAPPING_MULTIBLOCK
-Same as PLAY_FIND_MULTIBLOCK but increments the block and erases before hammering.
+Same as PLAY_FIND_MAPPING but increments the block and erases before hammering.
 Counts number of errors for each iteration both before and after hammering.

 ### PLAY_FIND_MAPPING_ECC
 Same as PLAY_FIND_MAPPING_MULTIBLOCK but with ECC write and read functions.